rimutaka/posts/on-middle-managers/readme.md

 * What are the key metrics for the Customer Service?
 * Is the Customer Service a [*cost center* or a *revenue generator*](https://www.salesforce.com/products/service-cloud/what-is-customer-service/)?

-It turned out no one had asked them those questions before.
+It turned out no one had asked them those questions before 🚩.
 The General Manager (we'll call him GM) gave me his view:

 * Metrics in the order of priority: *sales, customer satisfaction, efficiency* 🚩
 * Customer service metrics: *none* 🚩